 Mission and History

 Our mission is to facilitate international collaboration in the collection and sharing of knowledge on animals and their environments for aquariums, zoos, and related conservation organizations.
 Together, we achieve members’ institutional, regional and global animal management and conservation goals.

-1974: On a proposal from Prof. Ulysses Seal, 55 Zoos in Europe and the United States join ISIS (International Species Inventory System).
-The American Association of Zoo Veterinarians (AAZV), Association of Zoos and Aquariums (AZA-US), and other foundations and governmental departments provide funding and International Species Inventory System (ISIS) is born.
+1974: On a proposal from Prof. Ulysses Seal, 55 Zoos in Europe and the United States launch what is to become the International Species Inventory System (ISIS).
+The American Association of Zoo Veterinarians (AAZV), Association of Zoos and Aquariums (AZA-US), and other foundations and governmental departments provide funding and the International Species Inventory System is born.

 1975: 55 members begin keeping paper records using standardized carbon-copy forms.
 One copy is sent to be key-punched at the Minnesota Zoo and loaded onto a State of Minnesota mainframe computer; reports are returned on paper printouts.